Explained: What Is Position Trading vs. Swing Trading?

 Usually, position trading is more suitable for those who have more commitments outside of the market.
 That means it’s ideal for those who have a full-time job, family, business, or more personal obligations.
 Additionally, institutional traders heavily utilize this approach to build positions that could generate bigger yields in time.

 How Does It Work?

 There are many ways how position trading can be applied.
-However, most are based on technical analysis, Fundamental analysis is an approach used by cryptocurrency investors to establish the intrinsic value of a crypto asset...., or a mixture of both.
+However, most are based on technical analysis, fundamental analysis, or a mixture of both.
 Those two forms of analysis are essential as they are literally the pillar to make sound investment decisions.

 The fundamental analysis is slightly different from the crypto space because the cryptocurrencies don’t have the same characteristics as other assets (like stocks or forex).
 However, the main idea behind the fundamental analysis is to find the “fair” crypto value and define based on the current price if the cryptocurrency is undervalued or overvalued.

 Some of the main factors to have into consideration are:

 - On-Chain metrics: they can be measured “manually” running a node of the desired network; notwithstanding, this process is time-consuming.
 A better option is to find this information on specialized websites that are dedicated to generating those metrics.
 The transaction count helps to visualize the activity of a given cryptocurrency network.